-To mark World Sight Day on 8th October 2020, the Graham Layton Trust hopes to give the gift of sight to 500 visually impaired children through cataract surgery.
-But we need your help in raising £26,000 to do this!
+To mark World Sight Day on 8th October 2020, the Graham Layton Trust has raised funds to give the gift of sight to 1,050 visually impaired children through cataract surgery.
+Thank YOU for helping to raise £55, 576 to do this!

 The sooner visual impairment in children is diagnosed, the better as delays in treating the immature eye can result in long term sustained damage.